fernandoperezc/Advanced-Topics-in-Machine-Learning-and-Data-Science/index.md

   - Density estimation using real NVP by Flavio Schneider [Slides](Schneider.pdf)
   - Do Deep Generative Models Know What They don't Know?
 By Zhenru Jia [Slides](Jia.pdf)
 - March 31st:
-  - SurVAE Flows: Surjections to Bridge the Gap between VAEs and Flows by Florian Barkmann
+  - SurVAE Flows: Surjections to Bridge the Gap between VAEs and Flows by Florian Barkmann [Slides](Barkmann.pdf)
-  - Flows for simultaneous manifold learning and density estimation by Jona Braun
+  - Flows for simultaneous manifold learning and density estimation by Jona Braun [Slides](Braun.pdf)
 - April 7th: No Lecture (Easter)
 - April 14th :
-  - Equality of Opportunity in Supervised Learning by Fabian Bosshard
+  - Equality of Opportunity in Supervised Learning by Fabian Bosshard [Slides](Bosshard.pdf)
-  - Learning Fair Representations by Robin Chan
+  - Learning Fair Representations by Robin Chan [Slides](Chan.pdf)
 - April 21st :
-  - Fair Decisions Despite Imperfect Predictions by Guillaume Thiry
+  - Fair Decisions Despite Imperfect Predictions by Guillaume Thiry [Slides](Thiry.pdf)
-  - Counterfactual Fairness by Sven Gregorio
 - April 28th: No Lecture
 - May 5th:
   - Bayesian Learning of Sum-Product Networks by Gao Shuaijun